chriswhitehouse/leap_years/README.md

 # Leap Years
-A method to return if a given year is a leap year (true/false)

 A simple tool that will tell you whether a year is a leap year, according to the following rules:

 All years divisible by 400 ARE leap years (e.g. 2000 was a leap year)